OHDSI/Broadsea/README.md

 - openldap
   - For testing security in Atlas, this Open LDAP container can be used to assess security needs
+  - You can specify a comma separated list of user ids and passwords
+  - This is not recommended for any production level setup

 - open-shiny-server
   - An open source version of Shiny Server, where you can drop shiny apps into a mounted folder.